nwsw/nwcplugin-api/api/nwc.drawpos.md

 This creates a new `drawpos` reference, which must be done during the plugin's `init` context.

-All `drawpos` objects initially reference the current user object when they are first used in an event hook.
+All `drawpos` objects initially reference the current object when they are first used in an event hook.

 ------------------
 <a name="reset"></a>
 **{drawpos}:reset**()

-This sets a `drawpos` reference back to the current user object.
+This sets a `drawpos` reference back to the current target object.

 ------------------